 During the approach to the criminal trial our client tried to obtain support from her line manager, making numerous telephone calls to him, but support was not forthcoming.

 The robber pleaded guilty on the second day of the trial and our client did not have to give evidence.
 Nevertheless she remained very unwell, suffering debilitating mental health difficulties, struggling to sleep or to leave her house.
 She was ultimately dismissed from her employment as a result of her continued ill health.

-We agreed to represent her in a legal action against the company for compensation for her injuries on a No Win No Fee basis.
+We agreed to represent her in a shop worker assault claim against the company for compensation for her injuries on a No Win No Fee basis.

 We sent a formal Letter of Claim to her former employers.
 They replied saying that they considered the claim was being made ‘out of time’ as the robbery had occurred more than 3 years ago.
 We explained that although the robbery had happened more than 3 years ago we were alleging that the failings of the company had come later.
 The company had not supported our client when she was struggling with the aftermath of the robbery or the forthcoming criminal trial.
 The claim was therefore well within the legal time limits.